Software and Hardware

 - Oct 6 : Chapter 8 and 9

 Much of your experience with programming in this course will be through weekly labs,

 which will comprise 25% of your final grade.
-Each lab will be assigned in lab with
+Each lab will be assigned in class with

-time allotted to work through the materials, and will be due by Wednesday of the
+time allotted to work through the materials, and will be due at the beginning of the next

-You will be handing in most of your lab work
+You will be handing in your programming lab work via Moodle, and

-On these labs, you may work with a partner on the lab assignments if you choose.
+On some labs, you may work with a partner on the lab assignments if you choose.
 Their name must be

 listed on any code you hand in as joint work.